 At the outbreak of World War I more than two dozen orchestras were active in Auckland, ranging from professional and amateur classical orchestras, and orchestras catering to society events, to orchestras that accompanied dramatic productions and silent movies.
 The music extant in our collection is a valuable legacy of the wealth of music played across the city a century ago.

 The repertoire largely comprises light classical music suitable for an amateur orchestra, popular dance music 1900-1935, light entertainment and musicals 1878-1940, and patriotic music 1910-1920.

 This heritage music collection is housed in the Leys Institute main hall, which is currently not readily accessible due to an earthquake risk closure order.

 We are privileged to hold a set of the publisher gratis copies of the orchestral music by Eric Mareo.
 This colourful personality first made headlines in Auckland in 1933 with his ‘Mareo Symphony Orchestra’ and ‘Mareo Operatic Society’.
 But his name unfortunately is better remembered for two scandalous court cases in 1936 involving the death of his wife and her lesbian affair with Freda Stark.

 The piano versions of this music are widely available, but we appear to hold a unique collection of the orchestral versions.
 The music, published by JH Larway, was popular in London and further afield, dating from 1923-1929.

 Leys Orchestra gave the world premiere performance in 2017 of the ‘Andromeda’ Overture, playing from the manuscript.
-This was written in 1959 under the name of Eric Curtis, as he changed his name to his mother’s maiden name after release from Mt Eden Gaol in 1948.
+This was written in 1959 under the name of Eric Curtis, after he changed his name to his mother’s maiden name following release from Mt Eden Gaol in 1948.
 This was the last work written by Eric Mareo before his death in 1960.